elasticio/elasticio.github.io/content/_components/configuration/usage-example.md

 In our example, we will be sending emails to our important customers.
 We will get access to the clients' IDs with the help of a Configuration component that will later pass this data on to get access to the clients' email addresses from the CRM system.

-As the first step, we will use the Simpe trigger component, since there is no trigger function in the Configuration component:
+As the first step, we will use the Simple trigger component, since there is no trigger function in the Configuration component:

 ![Configuration usage example 1](img/configuration-usage-1.png)